cloudflare/cloudflare-docs/products/ssl/src/content/client-certificates/configure-your-mobile-app-or-iot-device.md

 * [Embed the certificate in your mobile app](#embed-the-client-certificate-in-your-mobile-app).
 * [Embed the certificate on your IoT device](#embed-the-client-certificate-on-your-iot-device).

-Consider, for example, a device that captures temperature readings and transmits them by sending a POST request to a Cloudflare-protected API.
-A mobile application built in Swift for iOS can then retrieve those readings and display them.
+This walkthrough uses the example of a device that captures temperature readings and transmits them by sending a POST request to a Cloudflare-protected API.
+A mobile application built in Swift for iOS retrieves those readings and displays them.

 To keep this example simple, the API is implemented as a Cloudflare Worker (borrowing code from the [To-Do List tutorial on building a jamstack app](https://developers.cloudflare.com/workers/tutorials/build-a-jamstack-app)).